Russian Legion: Mutiny

 After the October Revolution and subsequent withdrawal of Russia from the Allies, the Russian troops were looked upon with distrust and relegated to labor companies and internment camps, primarily at Camp Militaire, near La Courtine.
 The camp was divided into the 1st and 3rd Brigades.

 The Russian soldiers in 1st Brigade camp began questioning why they were fighting for the French at all and mutinied.
 The 3rd Brigade camp was still led by Russian officers (notably Georgy Semyonovich Gotua) and was used to help suppress the rebellious one.
 Finally the French, backed by a newly arrived Russian-manned 75mm field artillery regiment, shelled the rebellious camp, resulting in approximately 10 dead and 44 wounded, as well as an unknown number of dead and wounded shot by Gotua's camp.
 The survivors were at first sent to jail camps in North Africa and France, and after some months many were sent back to Russia, while a good number of the men integrated into French society.

 Russian Legion

-The loyal men under Colonel Georgy Gotua demanded that they be allowed to fight and thus was formed the Russian Legion.
+The loyal men under Colonel Georgy Gotua demanded that they be allowed to fight and thus formed the Russian Legion.